EstevahnAguilera/SpaceGame/README.md

 - C: Core game logic and state management

 1. **Process Management**
+   The game uses a hybrid architecture where process management is handled in C through shared memory and threads.
+Here's how it works:

+   - The main game process (Python/PyGame) handles:
+     - Graphics rendering
+     - User input capture
+     - Sound effects
+   - The C layer process handles:
+     - Game logic and physics
+     - Collision detection
+     - State updates
+   - Communication between processes:
+     - Python sends input events to C through `GameOSWrapper`
+     - C updates game state in shared memory
+     - Python reads updated state and renders it

 2. **Inter-Process Communication (IPC)**
    The game implements IPC through shared memory and function calls between Python and C. The Python layer communicates game events (like player movement and firing) to the C layer, which processes these events and updates the game state.